netik/minka_control/README.md

 My remote was Minka Aire Remote model # TR110A FCC ID KUJCE10007

-This software does not account for the DIP switch settings.
+This software does not account for the changing of the DIP switch settings.

-However, My DIP switches are set to:
+It will only work with the switches set to:
 ```
 SW8 = 0111
 SW9 = 1111